-I have to say that pork potstickers are one of my MOST favorite things to eat!
+I have to say that pork potstickers are one of my favorite things to eat!
+I love the juicy filling inside combined with the crunch of the classic crispy bottoms.
+Dip them in a savory vinegar sauce and enjoy!

 SAVE THESE POTSTICKERS TO YOUR FAVORITE PINTEREST BOARD!

-Ground pork is what this pork potsticker recipe calls for and it is made from the shoulder or also commonly known as butt or Boston Butt.
+This recipe calls for ground pork.
+Did you know Ground Pork is made from the shoulder, also commonly known as butt or Boston Butt?

 Well, the reason it’s called Boston Butt is this: the front shoulder cut of the pig was stored by colonial New England butchers in large wooden barrels called, yup you guessed it, butts.
 They were used for storage or transport and that particular shoulder cut of the pig eventually became known around the country as a New England specialty.